sadatian/cse6242-team175/data/README.md

 ## Prerequisites
 #### Hardware
-Due to use of RAPIDS in this project you must run this notebook on a system with at least one [CUDA GPU](https://www.nvidia.com/en-us/geforce/technologies/cuda/supported-gpus/).
+Due to use of RAPIDS in this part of the project you must run this notebook on a system with at least one [CUDA GPU](https://www.nvidia.com/en-us/geforce/technologies/cuda/supported-gpus/).
 #### Software
 This notebook was developed and tested on WSL2 Ubuntu 18.04 within the following conda environment:
 ```